horskyyaron/shoam-cli/README.md

 # CLI tool for the courses catalog.

-In BIU there is a courses catalog called "shoam".
+In BIU there is a course catalog called "shoam".
 Since I'm tired of going online each time I want to figure out something about a specific course, or even what is the course with the code 89220. (algo 1 of course, it cannot be forgotten).

-The process is not fast enough, thus "shoam" came to be!
+The process wasn't fast enough for me, thus "shoam" came to be!

 ## Features

-* search for a course code, or by name. (can also use partical code/name)
+* Search for a course by code, or by name. (can also use partial code/name)
-* get course info. (tests, proffesor, credit points etc.. as shown on the course page on the shoam system)
+* Get course info. (tests, professor, credit points etc.. as shown on the course page on the shoam system)
 * calculate credits (by Nakaz! not hours)

 ## Requirements